openownership/register/README.markdown

 ### Post-import

-Once all jobs have been processed in the Sidekiq admin panel (/admin/sidekiq)
+Once all jobs have been processed in the Sidekiq admin panel (/admin/sidekiq) and all of the worker dynos have finished.

 1. Shut down the worker dyno in the Heroku console so no workers are running.
 1. Downgrade openredis to micro again.